OguzPastirmaci/ocihpc-go/README.md

 }
 ```

-After you change the values in `config.json`, you can deploy the package with `ocihpc deploy <package name>`.
-This command will create a Stack on Oracle Cloud Resource Manager and deploy the package using it.
+After you change the values in `config.json`, you can deploy the stack with `ocihpc deploy <stack name>`.
+This command will create a Stack on Oracle Cloud Resource Manager and deploy the stack using it.

-For supported packages, you can set the number of nodes you want to deploy by adding it to the `ocihpc deploy` command.
-If the package does not support it or if you don't provide a value, the tool will deploy with the default numbers.
+For supported stacks, you can set the number of nodes you want to deploy by adding it to the `ocihpc deploy` command.
+If the stack does not support it or if you don't provide a value, the tool will deploy with the default numbers.

 For example, the following command will deploy a Cluster Network with 5 nodes: